When my son was six years old, I planned a baseball trip to Florida to see Spring Training.

 “Can I ask where you’re staying?”

-This line of questioning led me to change my hotel from a non-Disney property to staying at the Animal Kingdom, another strong upsell by Kelly.
+This line of questioning led me to change my hotel from a non-Disney property to a stay at the Animal Kingdom Lodge, another strong upsell by Kelly.

 All told, that call added at least $500 to what I was budgeting.